 - [External] 'Is it the International Year of the Frog?
 How a well-used teaching model can be a catalyst for new research' - Object Lessons and Nature Tables: Research Collaborations between Historians of Science and University Museums, University of Reading, 2016

 - Research placement on BBC podcast, ‘You’re Dead to Me’, May–August 2021

-My research explores how objects have been implicated in science teaching, primarily in schools in the UK.
-I will be employing the Science Museum's Teaching Collection to construct specific object biographies and aim to record the oral histories of ex-pupils that directly recall the use of the collection as a part of their education.
+My research explores how science equipment and apparatus has been implicated in science teaching, primarily in schools in the UK.
+I am using the Science Museum's Teaching Collection to construct specific object biographies, additionally recording oral histories of ex-pupils and teachers that directly recall the use of the collection as a part of their education.

-Additional research interests include science communication, representation and inclusion of diverse audiences within museum collections, meaning making within museums, as well as gender and queer history.
+Additional research interests include science communication, representation and inclusion of diverse audiences within museum collections, learning using material culture, meaning making within museums, as well as gender and queer history.